icopy-site/awesome/docs/awesome/progressive-enhancement-resources.md

 With progressive enhancement you support different experiences in different environments.
 These are some ways to test all these variations:

 * [Open Device Lab](https://opendevicelab.com/) - Lets you *test manually on actual devices* (for free).
-* [Text browsers](https://en.wikipedia.org/wiki/Text-based_web_browser) - Good way to test if your content is accessible at the baseline.
-Try [Lynx](http://lynx.browser.org/) for example.
 * [Testing in Opera Mini](https://dev.opera.com/articles/making-sites-work-opera-mini/#testing-in-opera-mini) - Download the app, emulate on desktop, setup to test local websites.
 (Opera Mini accounts for over 5% browser usage world wide)
 * [cURL](https://curl.haxx.se/docs/manual.html) - Web page to see the pre-rendered source code of a page.
 * [Browserling](https://www.browserling.com/) - Lets you manually test web pages in different versions of browsers on Windows and Android platforms.